mathjax/MathJax-node/README.md

 # Getting started

-MahJax-node provides two libraries, `lib/mj-single.js` and `lib/mj-page.js`.
+mathjax-node provides two libraries, `lib/mj-single.js` and `lib/mj-page.js`.
 Below are two  very minimal examples -- be sure to check out the examples in `./bin/` for more advanced configurations.

 * `lib/mj-single.js` is optimized for processing single equations.